ultrapacer/core/src/docs/waypoint.md

 Start and Finish Waypoints cannot be deleted or moved (they are fixed at the beginning and end of the Course) but they can be renamed.
 The Terrain Factor of the Start Waypoint can be modified.

+If using a looped course, only the first set of waypoints are shown; these will be repeated with subsequent loops.